 Bali Taman Ayun Temple is situated in Mengwi Village of Badung District, around 18 km to the west of Denpasar.
 It is a very beautiful temple, as the name tells (Taman Ayun means temple in a beautiful garden).
-In addition to its beauty, Taman Ayun Temple is also considered to have historical values, which makes the regional government of Bali suggests the UNESCO in 2002 that this temple is included in World Heritage List.
+In addition to its beauty, Taman Ayun Temple is also considered to have historical values, which makes the regional government of Bali suggests the UNESCO in 2002 that this temple is included in the World Heritage List.

 The outer court Taman Ayun Temple, also known as Jaba, is situated at the outer side of the pool.
 There is a bridge over the pool to connect the outer court to the inner ones.
-At the end of the bridge, on the inner court side, there is a Bentar gate followed by a pathway leading to the inner courts.
+At the end of the bridge, on the inner courtside, there is a Bentar gate followed by a pathway leading to the inner courts.
 There are two giant statues at each end of the bridge.

 At the left side of the pathway Taman Ayun Temple, near the gate, there is some sort of a small guardhouse.
-Here, at the first inner court, there is a Wantilan (a sort of hall) at which some ceremonies usually take place, including a cockfight, which is also part the ritual ceremonies at the temple.
+Here, at the first inner court, there is a Wantilan (a sort of hall) at which some ceremonies usually take place, including a cockfight, which is also part of the ritual ceremonies at the temple.
 There is a pathway lying across the first inner court and dividing it into two parts, connecting the gate into the first inner court to the one into the second inner court.
 To the southwest, there is a round gazebo at which one can have a rest and enjoy the beauty of the temple.
 There is a pond near the gazebo covered with water lilies.
-Right at the center of the pond, there is a small post that sprinkles water to nine different directions.
+Right at the center of the pond, there is a small post that sprinkles water in nine different directions.
 To the east, there is a cluster of small temples called Luhuring Purnama Temples.

 There is a gate at the end of the pathway Taman Ayun Temple dividing the first inner court into two.
 The gate leads to the second inner court, which is situated on a higher ground than the first one.
 Across from the gate, on the second inner court, there is a building functioning as a partition.
-The partition Taman Ayun Temple decorated with relief sculpture depicting nine guardian gods of compass points.
+The partition Taman Ayun Temple decorated with relief sculptures depicting nine guardian gods of compass points.